uLucasFraga/cy_cucumber_for_studies/README.md

 #language: en

 @e2e
-Feature: access concrete website
+Feature: access google website

-Scenario: Opening concrete page
+Scenario: Opening google page
     Given I open page
-    Then I see "Concrete" in the title
+    Then I see "Google" in the title

-Scenario: Search in concrete page
+Scenario: Search in google page
     Given I open page
-    When I search for "Lucas Fraga"
+    When I search for "github lucas fraga"
-    Then I see the survey completed "Como anexar ao report o screenshot com o Protractor"
+    Then I see the survey completed "uLucasFraga (Lucas Fraga) · GitHub"
 ```

 ## Report